opendilab/DI-engine-docs/source/hands_on/her.rst

 .. note::
    Compared with psuedo code proposed in the original paper, DI-engine adopts a slightly different way to implement HER.
 In original paper, before the transition is pushed into buffer, it will be used to create several transitions with different goals.
 However there are two disadvantages: 1) Memory waste.
 All transitions(Original one and virtual ones) are all stored in the buffer.
 2) Fixed dataset.
 Once the transitions are pushed into buffer, they will not be changed.

    Thus, in DI-engine, we first push original transitions(in whole episode format) in the buffer.
-After episodes are sampled out, will we start to create more transitions based on virtual goals.
-Goals are randomly created at very sampling, so even if the same episode is sampled out several times, the created new training data will not be the same.
+After episodes are sampled out, we will start to create more transitions based on virtual goals.
+Goals are randomly created at every sampling, so even if the same episode is sampled out several times, the created new training data will not be the same.

 Implementations